 In our first class, the instructor used supportive and encouraging words that made me realize how little I valued myself.
 I quickly realized how much confidence the experienced students at the studio had, and how much I was lacking.
 I knew I needed this class… physically and emotionally.
 What finally sold me was watching a certain upper level student dance.
 She wasn’t an overly athletic 20-year-old.
 She looked like me.
 And she could flip her body upside-down and hold it in mid-air.
 She rocked a tiny pair of booty shorts, with no self-consciousness about rolls or cellulite.
 She was so strong and confident… I wanted that for myself.
 And so my pole journey began.
 Not only did I take weekly classes, but I also got courageous enough to perform… both in showcases, and in pole dance competitions.
 I started to see my body changing, and my pain levels decreasing.

 As I grew in strength and confidence, I realized I wanted to share this experience with other women.
 After a bad experience with my second studio, I realized I not only wanted to teach, but wanted to open my own studio.
 I even chose the name and bought the website, believing that this dream would happen for me.
 I named it Studio Phoenix, after the mythical creature that rises from the ashes in rebirth.
 I returned to my original studio (with the owner’s knowledge that I wanted to eventually open my own), became certified to teach pole dancing, and started teaching for them.
 A series of events transpired that resulted in Studio Phoenix opening in October 2013.
-With the help of my amazing staff of 15, we have grown quickly.
+With the help of my amazing staff of 15 (at this writing), we have grown quickly.
 I teach several hours of pole dance classes a week, as well as floorwork classes, aerial yoga, and parties.
 It’s a level of physical activity I never thought I could accomplish.
 Having experience in working through a pain disorder gives me the unique perspective to compassionately and safely teach my students who also live with pain.

 Through pole dancing, I’ve been able to improve my health and strength to the point that (with my doctors’ blessings) I no longer need daily prescription pain medications, anti-depressants, or sleep medications.
 I primarily treat my symptoms with nutrition, exercise, and natural methods (with the occasional assistance of prescription medication).
 While I still deal with depression and anxiety, I am no longer suicidal.
 And while I am still curvy, pole dancing has taught me to value my body for its strength, and not focus on the “imperfections.”
 While pain conditions can cause us to resent our bodies, or see them as the enemy, pole dance helps train me to work with mine.